-I am currently have availabilty to do FCA ( functional capacity) reports across the wider brisbane area.
+I am currently have availabilty to do FCA ( functional capacity) reports across South East Queensland.
+I am experienced in writing reports for complex psychosocial clients.
 I am not taking ongoing clients at the current time.
 I can be contacted at firstname.lastname@example.org or a text sent to 0439 344 050.

 I am not the Full Life OT that is working with the deaf community or based in melbourne